vlntnbb/Shokz-audio-book-buddy/README.md

 - `-s, --speed` — speed factor (default: 1.0, range 0.5–10.0)
 - `--skip-existing` — skip files if results already exist
 - `--tts-progress` — insert voice progress message (percentage listened and total book duration; on Mac — Yuri voice, on Win/Linux — pyttsx3)
+- `--tts-progress-grid` — progress message no more than every 5%
 - `--copy-only` — only copy and move, do not process
 - `--copy-to` — path for copying (required for --copy-only or for copying after processing in GUI/CLI)
 - `--enable-normalization` — enable peak volume normalization.